djeada/Algorithms-And-Data-Structures/CONTRIBUTING.md

 git push origin <your-new-branch-name>
 ```

-Now go to the github website and create a Pull request in your forked repository.
+Now go to the github website and create a <i>pull request</i> in your forked repository.